Code style and standards guides

 - keep code scalable.

-Style guides should be learned, understood, and implemented at all times on a project which is governed by one, and any deviation must be fully justified.
+Where a project is governed by a style guide, this should be learned, understood, and implemented at all times; any deviation must be fully justified.

 While consistency is important, equally important is knowing when to be inconsistent—sometimes the style guide just doesn’t apply.